-- Choose the best theme for your kind of services
+- Choosing the best theme for your kind of services

-- Have a good logo created for your business
+- Having a good logo created for your business

-- Decide your value proposition and communicate it appropriately on the website
+- Deciding on your value proposition and communicating it appropriately on the website

-- Gradually improve the features and content on your website
+- Gradually improving the features and content on your website

 Improve your resume.
 Click here to download your free transferable skills cheat sheet.